Why Do I Keep Waking Up at Night?

 - Drink less liquid before bed.

-- Avoid alcohol and caffeine, especially in the afternoon and evening.
+- Avoid alcohol and caffeine in the afternoon and evening.

 - Raise your legs before bed to ease the buildup of fluid, which can cause nighttime bathroom trips.